Why do schools use PAT tests?

 - Sort student results by scale score and check how students are grouped against the relevant PAT scale.

 - Sort student results by category and item difficulty to identify skills requiring further development.

 - Look at the next teaching points for students based on their PAT band skill description.
 The PAT Teaching Resources Centre provides activities and resources to help you.

 - Re-test each year to track progress and identify the skills students have now mastered.

 Where can I go for assistance in using PAT tests effectively?

 ACER Education Consultants can provide advice by email and telephone.
-They can also provide professional development at staff meetings, network meetings etc. See consultant details.
+They can also provide professional development at staff meetings, network meetings etc. Please contact Customer Service for details.